mattiaswickberg/1dv600-lab/Documentation/Personal_reflections.md

 ### Subtask C
 Sequence diagrams, again feel quite useful.
 But like with subtask B I'm starting to wonder how many different diagrams are really useful for this fairly limited project.
 For this kind of project, I do feel that I would do use cases and either sequence diagrams or robustness diagrams, but to add more would start to feel a bit redundant.
 Again though, I can see that the story is different for larger scale projects.
 After doing the sequence diagrams I feel a have a better grasp of the system architecture.

+##Task 2
+This way of doing things does really force me to think through thigs before I do the coding.
+Of course, it also means I can't test and see if I'm mistaken in some assumption of how things work - but then if I do find out in the end that I made a planning mistake I guess I can go back and redo the sequence diagram.
+It probably reduces the amount of errors in the end anyways.
+It is akin to what I tell my students about essay writing (my profession is language teaching), that is is a process that is more about planning than actual writing if you want the end result to be of good quality and reduce the number of errors and unnecessary work you do.